SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MailApp/MailApp.md

 		ifNotNil: [ self updateLayoutForEmail: email ]
 ```

-`read:` delegates to the methods that do the actual work.
+The method `read:` delegates to the methods that do the actual work.

 ```
 MailReaderPresenter >> updateLayoutForEmail: email